 The virtual fair is on a Friday this year.
 I'll be at school.

-Several school systems have announced virtual learning days throughout the 2020-2021 academic year.
+Several school systems have announced starting the academic year virtually.
 We have partnered with several schools who will have their students participate during the physical or virtual school day.
 If Friday, September 11, 2020 is not a virtual learning day for you, request that your school's administration allow time to be set aside for students to participate in this beneficial event.

 I'll be on a virtual learning day.
 What will I need to participate?